 Our route today was a gentle downhill stroll with one 40 m incline about at about the 4.5 km mark.
 Until we arrived at the junction for the summit trail for Picketpost Mt.

-We hiked apart for the first part of the hike before Emily waited for me and we walked together for the rest of the day.
+We hiked apart for the first part of the hike before Micah waited for me and we walked together for the rest of the day.
 We chat about everything as we hike.
 Current world events, current events in our lives, deep topics like the significance of quantum particles and lighter topics like favourite books or movies.
 The conversation just flows naturally as we hike.
 We are both somewhat easily distracted which can change the direction of a conversation quickly.

 The trail moved in and out of small side drainages all the while losing elevation at a steady rate.
 At 10:30 am we cam across our first human on the trail.
 A fat tire mountain biker.
 It had been about 46 hours since we had seen anyone.
 We stopped and chatted for a few minutes, nice guy.
 We saw him again later as he returned to his car.